Skip to content

 The purpose of having another source connected to the secondary slot is to compare two Sources, whether they be compositions, layers, or images from a Reader.

-The Display mode changes to Split screen and a new menu appears in the center to set the Blending Mode.
+The Display mode will change to Split screen and a new menu will appear in the center to set the Blending Mode.

 Picture